-New behavior.
-Begin to view gossip for what it is — hurtful and unkind.
+New positive behavior: Begin to view gossip for what it is — hurtful and unkind.
 Rather than engage in gossip, seek the good in the person or situation and be the arbiter of kindness and healing.

-New behavior.
-When jealousy rears its ugly head, stop and take a moment to turn the feelings around.
-If you feel jealous of someone, take a moment to bless their bounty and to acknowledge your own.
+New positive behavior: When jealousy rears its ugly head, stop and take a moment to turn the feelings around.
+If you feel jealous of someone, take a moment to bless their bounty and acknowledge your own.
 If you want to improve your circumstances, take action rather than feeding the jealousy or putting someone down.

 We text while socializing with real, live people.
 We look past the person we are speaking with to see if someone more important is nearby.
 We are disengaged from really hearing what others have to say to us.

-New behavior: Start by removing distractions when you are speaking to someone.
-Turn off the cell phone or tv.
+New positive behavior: Start by removing distractions when you are speaking to someone.
+Turn off the cell phone or TV.
 Step away from the computer.
 Practice deep listening by making eye contact, reflecting back to the speaker what you heard, and acknowledging the feelings or ideas conveyed.